Product documentation

 CAMT053

-A standard import format for CAMT053 is available in the Dynamics Banking solution.
+A standard import format for CAMT053 is available in the Banking solution.
 All European banks use the same format, so no bank-specific formats are needed.
 It is an XML file, which allows for specific tags for specific information.

 If you need more information on CAMT053, this may be a starting point: https://www.sepaforcorporates.com/swift-for-corporates/a-practical-guide-to-the-bank-statement-camt-053-format/